Psychology Clinic | UniSC | University of the Sunshine Coast, Queensland, Australia

 Cognitive Assessments

-When available, the UniSC Psychology Clinic provides basic cognitive assessments, carried out by Provisional Psychologists.
-The Clinic does not provide neuropsychological or complex cognitive assessment.
-Our Provisional Psychologists are registered with the Psychology Board of Australia and receive regular supervision from experienced psychologists.
+The basic cognitive assessments conducted at the UniSC Psychology Clinic are carried out by Provisional Psychologists, registered with the Psychology Board of Australia.
+These Provisional Psychologists receive regular supervision from experienced psychologists.

 Referrals

-Referral from a Health Practitioner is not required for therapy appointments but please complete a request for service form (PDF 198KB).
-Referral from a registered Health Practitioner is required for booking a Cognitive Assessment.
+Referral from a Health Practitioner is not required for therapy appointments.
+You will need to complete a request for service form and forward to the Psychology Clinic for assessment of eligibility.

 Appointments